 - Are not involved in Controversial Weapons activities, as identified by Sustainalytics.
 The following weapons are considered controversial: anti-personnel mines, biological and chemical weapons, cluster weapons, depleted uranium, nuclear weapons and white phosphorus weapons.
-The criteria for involvement are: - " Internal production or sale of controversial weapons - " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company - Do not have any Product Involvement in the following areas58:
+The criteria for involvement are:

+- " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company - Do not have any Product Involvement in the following areas58: